tahsinAmin/Auto-Search/README.md

 - [x] Hero image added
 - [x] Add stops and duration over the plane
 - [x] Make the weather show dynamically toCity input only
+- [ ] the date that client selects, make sure that date's weather is showing.
+- [ ] rename the weather section guive a headiong to show that it's the desintations' weather, like weather forecast of {destinationName}
 - ~~Have the live link in GitHub~~
+- [ ] Suggestion box needs to be bigger to click
 - [ ] In the hero section, make it cenbter, at the left, there's a text and at the right we have the input
 - [ ] Show search and date with modal
 - [ ] Have a loading div to show that the data is processing